arixank/Lingo-Learn-the-language/README.md

 !
 Currently Hindi & Kannada languages are included.
 # The program has been included with 500 freuqent words that are commonly used
+## NOTE: These frequent words are from movie subtitles and other sources.

 # Kannada Language Demo: